This document assumes Commerce was downloaded and installed with the default options.

 The Commerce Dashboard

 Whenever we talk about the Commerce Dashboard, we refer to the Extras » Commerce section in your MODX Manager.
 This section of your MODX installation contains the orders, products, configuration, reporting and more.

 Choosing Modules to use

 In the Commerce Dashboard, navigate to Configuration » Modules to take a look at the available modules.

 To enable and configure a module, click its name in the list.
 There you can enable modules in either test mode, live mode, or both modes by checking the appropriate boxes.

 Which modules you use depends on the type of shop and how the shop will be run.
 We’ll highlight a couple of common modules here, but it’s recommended to go through the list and look at the descriptions to see if any others might be useful for your shop.

 Note: The module names are translated, so if you use the manager in a different language than English they will be named differently and may be in a different order.

 Customer, Address, and Shipping related

 It is strongly recommended to enable the Basic Address Validation module.
 This module ensures that address information is filled in before the customer can move along in the checkout.
 In the module configuration, you can enter the fields that should be required depending on your locality.
 For example the

 You should also enable either the Autofill GeoIP module or the Default Address module.
 These modules will set an expected address on the order before the customer gets to the address step.
-This expected address is used by the taxes and shipping configuration to determine what rates and options to show in the cart.
+This expected address is used by the taxes and shipping configuration to determine what rates and options to show before the customer entered their information.

 - The Default Address module is useful if you serve a distinct demographic.
 For example, if you only (or predominantly) ship to one country or state, you can configure the Default Address module to use that by default, which should be accurate for the majority of your customers.